RamyaRichard/rest-project/README.md

 Please complete **any** number of the steps below within **5 days** of us sending you this document.
 You may put in as many hours as you wish, but we recommend a maximum of around 5 hours.
-Use any framework and languages you would like (Java encouraged) to complete the task.
+Please use Java 1.8 or higher and any framework you would like to complete the task.
 Update your forked repository with your solution and a README.md with any steps needed to run it.

 We are looking for code quality and innovation/thoughtfulness.